y-wani/Hackio12/README.md

 # Safety Analysis Project - AEP

 ## Project Overview
 This project aims to enhance workplace safety for AEP by analyzing safety incidents and providing actionable insights.
-We utilized data-driven methods, including a Safety Risk Matrix and advanced visualizations, to identify trends, classify risks, and improve safety measures for field and line workers.
+We utilized data-driven methods, and advanced visualizations, to identify trends, classify risks, and improve safety measures for field and line workers.
 The analysis is supported by the use of DistilBERT, a large language model, to extract insights from safety observations efficiently.

 ## Features
-- **Safety Risk Matrix**: Categorizes safety incidents by frequency and severity, highlighting areas that require immediate intervention.
 - **Data Visualizations**:
   - **Cumulative Safety Observations Over Time**: Line chart showing progress in identifying safety issues.
   - **SCL Model Classifications**: Bar graph displaying incident distribution across LSIF, HSIF, etc.